-Level 2: Inputs other quoted including within than price level that are observable for asset or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices).
-The fair value of financial instruments that are not traded in an active market is determined using valuation.techn iques which maximize the use of observable market data and rely a slittle as possible on entity-specific and the contract ofestimates.
+Level 2: Inputs other than quoted price including within level 1 that are observable for the asset or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices).
+The fair value of financial instruments that are not traded in an active market is determined using valuation techniques which maximize the use of observable market data and rely as little as possible on entity-specific estimates.
 If significant inputs required to fair value an instrument are observable, the instrument is included in Level 2.